aus-der-Technik/node-protocols/README.md

 }
 ```

-To confirm that module to a protocol require node-protocols
+To confirm that this implementation confirms to a protocol, node-protocols is required.

 ```
 var protocol = require('node-protocols');
 ```

-and set your implementation against a protocol:
+Finally a member named "protocol" must be set in your implementation that defines the protocol:

 ```
 module.exports.protocol = protocol.implement(impl, 'myProtocol.js')